Vivek-04022001/documentation/docs/guides/classic-ui/working-with-content/introduction/conceptual-overview.md

 :alt: true
 ```

-After you make your edits and save your changes, the new version of the web page is available to anyone who views your website:
+Whenever you make edits and save your changes, the updated version of the web page becomes available to your website visitors:

 ```{figure} plone_donut_full.png
 :align: center